voxpupuli/puppet-selinux/README.md

 * The `selinux_port` provider may misbehave if the title does not correspond to the format it expects.
 Users should use the `selinux::port` define instead except when purging resources
+* Defining port ranges that overlap with existing ranges is currently not detected, and will cause semanage to error when the resource is applied.

 ## Usage